 Remember you don’t have to turn up at the beginning of these sessions – just allow yourself at least an hour to fit in a nice length of practice.

-If you would rather start to learn the sequence first before dropping into one of our self-practice classes you can join our 6-week beginner courses, which lead you through the standing postures and teach the Ashtanga fundamentals in the Yoga Reading way.
+If you would rather start to learn the sequence first before dropping into one of our self-practice classes you can join our 6-week beginner courses, which share our different styles of yoga and build up your understanding in the foundations of breath work, movement, mindfulness and strength in the Yoga Reading way.